Olivier Bernard

-Olivier Bernard (born 14 October 1979) is a French former footballer.
-He announced his retirement after leaving Newcastle United on 16 May 2007.
-He is currently the owner and CEO of Durham City.
+Olivier Jimmy Wilfred Bernard (born 14 October 1979) is a French former professional footballer as a left-back.
+He is the owner and CEO of Durham City.

 Early life

-Bernard was born in the 12th arrondissement of Paris and grew up in the south-east of the city.
+Olivier Jimmy Wilfred Bernard was born on 14 October 1979 in the 12th arrondissement of Paris, and grew up in the south-east of the city.
 Both of his parents were born in Guadeloupe.

 He began to be involved with local gangs from the age of 9, and credits football with turning him away from a life of crime.

 Club career

 Olympique Lyonnais

 Bernard joined the Lyon academy at the age of 13, after being spotted while representing Seine-et-Marne in a youth cup final.
 He rejected a professional contract from Lyon, despite being required to under the French Professional Football Charter.
 He was initially required to pay compensation to the French club, but this was overturned by an eventual ruling of the European Court of Justice ten years later.
 This resulted in changes to the French youth transfer system.